Middle East News Agency ( MENA)

 The Board Chairman and Chief Editor:

 runs the daily work of the agency through ten sectors, including the administrative department.
-Mr Alaa Heidar, one of MENA's long-serving journalists who has worked in the various editorial departments, is the current board chairman and editor in chief.
+Mr Ali Hassan, one of MENA's long-serving journalists who has worked in the various editorial departments, is the current board chairman and editor in chief.

 The Board of Directors:

 Is made up of 12 members in addition to the Chairman.
-Half of the 12-member Board are appointed by the Shura Council after being nominated by the Board Chairman, while the other six members are elected by direct ballot.
-The Board of Directors is in charge of charting strategies, plans of action, annual budgets and projects aimed at upgrading MENA performance.
-The Board convenes at least once per month, with the Board Chairman assuming the Board's functions when there are no sessions.
-By law, the Board Chairman takes up the task of directing MENA's daily activities.
+Half of the 12-member Board is elected by direct ballot.
+The Board of Directors is in charge of charting strategies, plans of action, annual budgets and projects aimed at upgrading MENA performance

 The General Assembly:

-Is comprised of 30 members, half of which are elected by direct ballot, and the other half appointed by the Shura Council, including a number of public figures.
+Is comprised of 30 members, half of which are elected by direct ballot.
 It is in charge of following up the performance of the Board of Directors, ratifying plans of action and endorsing annual budgets.

 The agency's editorial process is being overseen by an editorial board made up of deputy chief editors and editorial advisers from the various departments of the agency.
 It convenes under the chief editor, and in his absence, the oldest deputy chief editor takes his place.
 The board holds a daily meeting, during which board members discuss the agenda of the day, correspondents' and reporters' inputs as well as future plans and any problems facing work flow.